-Minke Whale Dive Expeditions - Unique Opportunity on the Great Barrier Reef
+Minke Whale Dive Expeditions - A unique opportunity on the Great Barrier Reef

-Dwarf minke whales travel through the Great Barrier Reef each winter.
-The Great Barrier Reef is the only location where snorkel and dive tours with minke whales are available.
-Most sightings occur in June and July at Ribbon Reef # 10, where some of our best dive sites are!
+Dwarf minke whales travel through the Great Barrier Reef each winter, with most sightings occurring during June and July.
+The Great Barrier Reef is the only location where snorkel and dive tours with minke whales are available and Mike Ball Dive Expeditions is one of a handful of operators licenced to operate them.
+Most sightings occur at Ribbon Reef # 10, where some of our best dive sites are.